Translation Project "Blick in die Zukunft - Gegen das Vergessen: Short Stories from African Contexts"

 [voir ci-dessous pour une version en français]

 Literature and literary translation offer opportunities to paint nuanced and complex pictures of other regions and cultures.
-African literature has lately enjoyed an increase in popularity in Germany.
-A closer glance at the field reveals that the visibility of African writing is limited to a few select authors.
+African literature has lately enjoyed an increase in popularity in Germany, but a closer glance at the field reveals that the visibility of African writing is limited to a few select authors.
 The range and diversity of Africa and the African diaspora remain invisible to those readers who have to rely on German translations of African literature.

-Six authors, originating from six African countries or the diaspora, have agreed to be part of the project: the Nigerian-German writer Olúmìdé Pópóọlá, Jennifer Nansubuga Makumbi from Uganda, Karen Jennings from South Africa, Jo Güstin from Cameroon, Sinzo Aanza from the Democratic Republic of Congo and Nafissatou Dia Diouf from Senegal.
-Each of these writers brings along a short story that is concerned with legacies of the past.
-In the course of the project, each author will produce a new short story grappling with notions of the future.
+Six authors, originating from six African countries or the diaspora, have been part of the project: the Nigerian-German writer Olumide Popoola, Jennifer Nansubuga Makumbi from Uganda, Karen Jennings from South Africa, Jo Güstin from Cameroon, Sinzo Aanza from the Democratic Republic of Congo and Nafissatou Dia Diouf from Senegal.
+Each of these writers brought along a short story that is concerned with legacies of the past.
+In the course of the project, each author also produced a new short story grappling with notions of the future.

-Students of the MA programme Literary Translation will have the opportunity to translate the stories into German in dialogue with the authors.
+Students of the MA programme Literary Translation had the opportunity to translate the stories into German in dialogue with the authors.
 In the spring of 2022, the short stories and their translations will be published in a trilingual anthology as part of the series “Düsseldorf übersetzt”.